-Persons paid from a Canada Research Chairs or Canada Excellence Research Chairs program grant are not considered to be program employees.
+Persons who receive a salary from a Canada Research Chairs, Canada 150 Research Chairs or Canada Excellence Research Chairs award are not considered program employees, scholars or fellows.

 Institutional non-discretionary benefits normally include long- and short-term disability insurance; life insurance; pension benefits; medical, vision and dental care benefits; and parental leave.
-Institutional non-discretionary benefits must not contravene the granting agency’s guidelines.
+Institutional non-discretionary benefits must not contravene Agency guidelines.

-- the chairholder’s salary and non-discretionary benefits (including bonuses or merit-based increases);
+- the chairholder’s salary and the actual cost of related federal, provincial and institutional non-discretionary benefits (including bonuses or merit-based increases);

-- the salaries and non-discretionary benefits of members of the chairholder’s team (students at all levels, postdoctoral fellows, research associates, technicians, clerks, secretaries or research assistants)—no minimums or maximums apply to stipends aside from those dictated by institutional policy;
+- the salaries and non-discretionary benefits of members of the chairholder’s team (students at all levels, postdoctoral researchers, research associates, technicians, clerks, secretaries or research assistants)—no minimums or maximums apply to stipends aside from those dictated by institutional policy, and Agency policy;

-- the costs of a teaching replacement for the chairholder, including compensation to a department for one of its faculty members to teach one or more of the chairholder’s courses.
+- the costs of a teaching replacement for the chairholder, including compensation to a department for one of its faculty members to teach a chairholder’s courses*.